The purpose of SKBA's multi-scenario forecasting process is to enable the firm to assess the

 Perfection - High growth with low inflation.
 From 1997 to 1999, the US entered into a tech boom and equities climbed faster than fixed income.
 High GDP growth for this period was driven by massive productivity growth enabled by information technology.
 Equities linked to that sector ended up did the best.

-Every month, SKBA distills its qualitative outlook of what the years ahead hold into numbers with a probability distribution of the five scenarios.
+Every quarter, SKBA distills its qualitative outlook of what the years ahead hold into numbers with a probability distribution of the five scenarios.

 For longer time horizons like SKBA's 2 and 5 year outlook, SKBA calculates the possible paths